 6. Skandagiri Hills

 Situated 62 km (38.52 miles) from the city, Skandagiri Hills is another perfect spot for a magnificent sunset.
 There is a hamlet named Kalavara located at its foothills from where you can enjoy the sunset.
-But for the best experience, we recommend hiking up the hill which is moderately easy and can be done within four to five hours (both ascending and descending).
+But for the best experience, we recommend taking on the Skandagiri night trek up the hill which is moderately easy and can be done within four to five hours (both ascending and descending).
 Once you reach the top, what’s in store for you is the panoramic view of the city with the sun dipping into the horizon that is unparalleled.

 Address: Suddahalli, Karnataka 562103

 7. Siddara Betta

 Located about 100 km (62.13 miles) from Bangalore, Siddara Betta is a rocky mountain that is most visited by trekkers, rock climbers as well as pilgrims who come here to pay homage to the shrine of Lord Shiva that is carved inside a cave.
 The trek to the pinnacle of the hill is rocky and steep, which makes it a bit challenging.
 But the beautiful mountain views and lush landscape on the way up to make it all the more worthwhile.
 For a truly breathtaking experience, aim to be at the top for dusk as the view of the sunset is divine.
 Expect a glimmering sun peeking out above the clouds and casting a shadow onto the mountains, a vision unlike any other.